 The Proceeds of Crime Act 2002 permitted law enforcement agencies to seize and forfeit criminal cash.
 However, law enforcement agencies are sometimes prevented from being able to gain access to the proceeds of crime in bank accounts and other assets such as precious metals.

-Clause 32 of the new Bill allows for the seizure and recovery of illegal assets, where they are “intended to be used for the purposes of terrorism, or consists of resources of an organisation which is a proscribed organisation, or where [they are] property which is earmarked as terrorist property”.
+Clause 32 of the new Bill allows for the seizure and recovery of illegal assets, where they are “intended to be used for the purposes of terrorism, or consists of resources of an organisation which is a proscribed organisation, or where property which is earmarked as terrorist property”.
 Additionally, Clause 33 permits the freezing and forfeiture of bank and building society accounts, where those accounts contain monies which are intended to be used for terrorism as well as the resources or monies of a proscribed organisation.

 Clause 29 of the Bill contains proposals to introduce disclosure orders in association with investigations into terrorist financing offences.
 A disclosure order is an “order authorising an officer to give anyone he thinks has relevant information a written notice requiring that person to answer questions, provide information or to produce documents on any matter that is relevant to the confiscation investigation.”

-This is an important extension to powers under the Terrorism Act 2000 and the Anti-Terrorism, Crime and Security Act 2001, which are currently only available to constables, but that now are also available to civilian Accredited Financial Investigators (AFI) who are often employed by the police.
+This is an important extension to powers under the Terrorism Act 2000 and the Anti-Terrorism, Crime and Security Act 2001, which are currently only available to constables, but that now is also available to civilian Accredited Financial Investigators (AFI) who are often employed by the police.

 This is a welcome amendment to the Terrorism Act 2000 for a number of reasons.
 For example, it increases the capacity of the police to apply for court orders.
 Inquiries into allegations of terrorist financing are commonly supported by civilian AFI in the police, but their impact until now has often been limited by restrictive investigative powers.
-The Government claims that allowing AFI’s to use specific financial investigation tools will provide the police with more freedom to concentrate on other aspects of their investigations.
+The government claims that allowing AFI’s to use specific financial investigation tools will provide the police with more freedom to concentrate on other aspects of their investigations.